Control the health of Windows devices

 - Device Guard (Hyper-V Code Integrity): Device Guard uses the new virtualization-based security in Windows to isolate the Code Integrity service from the Windows kernel itself, which lets the service use signatures defined by your enterprise-controlled policy to help determine what is trustworthy.
 In effect, the Code Integrity service runs alongside the kernel in a Windows hypervisor-protected container.

 - Other isolated services: for example, on Windows Server 2016, there's the vTPM feature that allows you to have encrypted virtual machines (VMs) on servers.

-Virtualization-based security is only available with Windows 10 Enterprise.
+Virtualization-based security is only available with Enterprise edition.
 Virtualization-based security requires devices with UEFI (2.3.1 or higher) with Secure Boot enabled, x64 processor with Virtualization Extensions and SLAT enabled.
 IOMMU, TPM 2.0. and support for Secure Memory overwritten are optional, but recommended.

 Credential Guard helps protect credentials by encrypting them with either a per-boot or persistent key: